 From DNA to Protein: the Central Dogma of Molecular Biology

 A dictionary definition of "dogma" is that it is information presented as an established opinion or an authoritative view, but without significant grounds of support.
 In that sense, the Central Dogma of Molecular Biology is famously misnamed.
 The flow of information it describes is extensively supported by experimental evidence.
 Still, it compactly summarizes the unifying theme of molecular genetics: DNA ↔ RNA → polypeptide (Figure 2-1).
-The nucleotides that make up a region ...
+The nucleotides that make ...